ndreoo/Generative-AI/README.md

 Number Of Line Code (NLOC) and Cyclomatic Complexity Number (CCN).
-The results obtained show that human code is syntactically richer and more complex compared to the AI generated one, which in turn turns out to be much more vulnerable in terms of security
+The results obtained show that human code is syntactically richer and more complex compared to the AI generated one, which in turn turns out to be much more vulnerable in terms of security.

+# If you would like to see the Python code, please contact me